afknapping/leaving-kansas/README.md

 - ## [Bundler](http://gembundler.com/)

+  Do:

         $ gem install bundler

-  and restart the terminal.

-  You just installed your first gem.
-Well done!
+  and restart the terminal. *Note:* if you get a permission error, you must do `sudo gem install bundler` –– same with other gems.

 - ## [the heroku cli](http://github.com/heroku/gem)

         $ gem install heroku

-  and restart the terminal
+  and restart the terminal.
+Then do:

         $ heroku login